brooklynrail/brooklynrail-platform/content/events/2020/09/curatorial-activism-a-conversation-with-maura-reilly.md

       contemporary Latin American art."
     person: cecilia-fajardo-hill
   - person: jasmine-wahi
-    event_bio: >-
-      Jasmine Wahi is a Curator, Activist, TEDx Speaker, and a Founder and Co-Director of Project for Empty Space.
-Her practice predominantly focuses on issues of femme empowerment, complicating binary structures within social discourses, and exploring multipositional cultural identities through the lens of intersectional feminism.
+    event_bio: "Jasmine Wahi  is the Holly Block Social Justice Curator at the Bronx Museum of the Arts, and the Founder + Co-Director of Project for Empty Space, a Newark, NJ based non profit organization that supports artists who are interested in social discourse and activism.
+Her practice predominantly focuses on issues of female empowerment, complicating binary structures within social discourses, and exploring multi-positional cultural identities through the lens of intersectional feminism.
+In 2019, Wahi joined the TED speaker family with her first TEDx talk on intersectionality and visibility, entitled All The Women In Me Are Tired.

-      In 2010, Ms. Wahi Co-Founded Project For Empty Space, a not-for-profit organization that creates multidisciplinary art exhibitions and programming that encourage social dialogue, education, and systemic change through the support of both artists and communities.
-In 2015, Ms. Wahi joined Rebecca Jampol to open a brick and mortar gallery for PES Newark, NJ.

-      Though she does not consider herself to be an artist, Ms. Wahi has organized numerous interventions and happenings as part of her social activist work.
-In 2018, she served as the Co-Chair “Rape, Radicality, and Representation” for the College Art Association's "Day of Panels" with The Feminist Art Project (TFAP).  organizing a day of intersectional feminist based performances, films, and conversations.
-In 2019, she spoke at TEDxNJIT on the idea of Resilience.
-In 2020, she curated the two part exhibition Abortion Is Normal, which received wide critical acclaim, and will be touring cross country as part of a campaign to get out the vote.

-      In addition to her other work, Ms. Wahi a faculty member at the School of Visual Arts: MFA Fine Arts department.
-She is a former board member of the South Asian Women’s Creative Collective (SAWCC), and a volunteer instructor for the Girls Educational Mentoring Services (GEMS) group.

-      Ms. Wahi’s curatorial work has been featured in the New York Times, The Wall Street Journal, Art News, Art Forum, Hyperallergic, Bloomberg, VICE, and NOWTHIS, to name a few.
+      Her work has been highlighted in Artforum, The New York Times, Hyperallergic, ArtNews, ARTSY, Vogue, NowThis, and Breitbart News.
+Wahi is a Visiting Critic at Yale University, and a faculty member at the School of Visual Arts: MFA Fine Arts department.
+Jasmine Wahi received her Masters in Art History from New York University’s Institute of Fine Arts.
+      She lives with her chihuahua mutt, Momo, in Brooklyn."
 poets:
   - person: sara-deniz-akant
     event_bio: "Sara Deniz Akant is a Turkish-American poet, educator, and